Online meetings are helpful not only for discussing important business subjects but also for closing deals.

 Keep it clean

-Let your participants know how they can connect to the meeting
+Let your participants know how they can connect to the meeting.

-Include discussion topics in chronological order
+Include discussion topics in chronological order.

 As with any meeting agenda, it is essential to include topics in the order they will be discussed.
 But the web conferencing format lets you go one step further.
 If your meeting has a presentation, you can include links so participants can familiarize themselves with its contents before the meeting.
-You can create a workspace in an online collaboration tool so the attendees can pitch in on further discussions that they think are necessary for the forum.
+You can create a workspace in an online collaboration tool so the attendees can pitch in on further discussions they think are necessary for the forum.

 Add hyperlinks

 If any portion of the meeting needs prior knowledge from your participants on a specific area, include a hyperlink to a relevant website that can teach more about the subject you will be discussing.
 Alternatively, you can even send hyperlinks to internal documents from your company for easy reference.
-If, for example, you would like your attendees to have read a specific report in the system, all you have to do to link it is press CTRL+K, then choose the path to the document.
+If, for example, you would like your attendees to read a specific report in the system, all you have to do to link it is press CTRL+K and then choose the path to the document.
 It will show on the agenda in link form.
 Remember that this only works if all attendees are on the same internal system.

 Include participant details